npm-simplified/simplified/docs/content-type.md

 -- (string) `archiveSlug`

-Required.
-Use to construct the public archive route which handles the display of content listing.
+The content type's unique archive slug.
+Use to construct the public archive route.
+Default's content type slug.

 -- (int) `itemsPerPage`

-Required.
-The number of contents to display per page on public archive page.
+The number of contents to display per page.
+Default is 50.

 -- (array) `parents`

-An array of other content type slug where the content type is a descendant of.
-Usually use in content type of type group.
+Optional.
+An array of content type's slug where the content type is a descendant at.
+Required if the content type is of type `group`.

 -- (object) `fields`

 Optional.
 An object that defines the table structure of the contents of the content type.

+// @todo: Link content table structure definition

 #### @returns:
 Returns true on success or error on failure.